Assistant Solicitor (Accident, 2-3 Years PQE) Thompsons Solicitors

 Mohamud follows the landmark Hong Kong case of Ming An v Ritz Carlton which held that an employer would be vicariously accountable for unauthorised wrongful acts of its employee so long as such act was carefully linked to his work.
 Cox however, may be more far reaching as the Judgment suggests that offenders aside from the company might likewise be vicariously liable.

 2 requirements are required in order for vicarious liability to be imposed.
 There must be a relationship between the accused and the perpetrator, and second of all, a connection between that relationship and the wrongdoer’s act or default, such as to make it simply that the defendant need to be held lawfully accountable to the complaintant for the effects of the crook’s conduct.
-If you want to find out more about this topic don’t hesitate to contact palm beach personal injury lawyers.
+If you want to find out more about this topic don’t hesitate to contact click here for more info

 Relationship in between the wrongdoer and the accused